ha-manel/Gaming-Convention/README.md

 # Gaming Convention

-> This is a Microverse (@microverseinc) project which aims at creating a website for an event using a design from Behance.
+> A website created for a gaming event using a design from Behance.

 ![image-removebg-preview (1)](https://user-images.githubusercontent.com/50721479/163370590-bfc02eea-cbcb-48d7-aaa4-237c4ec7fe4c.png)